b95678/BetterHttpClient/README.md

 BetterHttpClient will help you making http and https requests with full cookie support.

-It supports three types of proxy servers:
+It supports four types of proxy servers:
   - HTTP
   - HTTPS
+  - Socks4
   - Socks5

+It supports .Net Framework 4.0
 # Http Client
 - Http GET request
 ```cs